 Aside from acting as the corporate equivalent of the HR department, Store Managers must also handle payroll, store promotions, price changes, and budgeting.
-If you have ever adopted a strategy which surpassed store sales targets in the past, mention this early on in your resume so employers know that you’re capable of growing sales for them too.
+If you have ever adopted a strategy that surpassed store sales targets in the past, mention this early on in your resume, so employers know that you’re capable of growing sales for them too.

 - Developing a strong client base to build sales and achieve store profit objectives.

 - Executing recruitment, evaluation, and motivation of store staff.